 What kind of medical documentation is required for a leave?

 I’m having a hard time getting my doctor to respond to my request for documentation, and I’m afraid I’ll be placed on leave without pay.
 What can I do?

 Please contact our leave administration vendor Workpartners for assistance.

 Yes.
-The $850 is a gross amount, and taxes and other regular deductions are made.
+The state formula rate (details) is a gross amount, and taxes and other regular deductions are made.
 Deductions that are dependent on the amount of earnings (Iike 401(k) contributions) will be reduced when pay is reduced, while deductions that are flat amounts (like health care coverage) will remain the same.